thoth-station/thamos/Documentation/PythonPackagesApi.md

 os_name = 'os_name_example' # str | Name of the operating system to consider (optional)
 os_version = 'os_version_example' # str | Version of the operating system to consider (optional)
 python_version = 'python_version_example' # str | Version of Python interpreter provided (optional)
-marker_evaluation_result = false # bool | Consider marker evaluation result for the given environment.
-If set to None, marker evaluation result is not taken into account  (optional) (default to false)
+marker_evaluation_result = true # bool | Consider marker evaluation result for the given environment.
+If set to None, marker evaluation result is not taken into account  (optional)

 try:
     # Get direct dependencies of Python libraries.
 If environment is provided, take into account environment markers that are evaluated during dependencies installation.
 If environment is not provided, any environment is considered